India's Mumbai COVID lockdown threatens more economic pain | DW | 09.04.2021

 Over the past several weeks, up to 60% of new coronavirus cases in India were reported in Maharashtra.
 The COVID death toll in the state was 2,100 in the first week of April alone.
 In the whole of March, that number was 2,495, according to health ministry data.

-To try and stem the rising number of infections, Maharashtra authorities are imposing a series of new restrictions.
+To try to stem the rising number of infections, Maharashtra authorities are imposing a series of new restrictions.

 There will be a total weekend lockdown in the state, with no movement allowed except for essential services from Friday 8 p.m.
 (1530 UTC) until Monday 7 a.m.
 (130 UTC).

-All types of shops, malls and markets, except those selling essentials like groceries, medicines and vegetables, will remain closed.
+All types of shops, malls and markets, except those selling essentials such as groceries, medicines and vegetables, will remain closed.

-This includes cinemas, multiplexes, theatres, video parlors, clubs, swimming pools, sports complexes, auditoriums, water parks, salons, beauty parlors and spas.
+This includes cinemas, multiplexes, theaters, video parlors, clubs, swimming pools, sports complexes, auditoriums, water parks, salons, beauty parlors and spas.

-Maharashtra has around 10,500 hotels and 210,000 restaurants.
+Maharashtra has about 10,500 hotels and 210,000 restaurants.
 The hospitality industry, especially small and medium hotels and eateries, are already in deep financial stress.

 The HRAWI has appealed to the government to compensate industry employees and their families for the loss of income.
 It also calls for waiving all statutory fees, taxes and utility bills for hoteliers and restaurateurs.

-"If this does not happen, and there is prolonged lockdown or a complete lockdown, we will be doomed.
-We will otherwise have to shut down if there is no relief," added Bhatia.
+"If this does not happen and there is prolonged lockdown or a complete lockdown, we will be doomed.
+We will otherwise have to shut down if there is no relief," Bhatia said.

-The Retailers Association of India, an apex industry body, said the complete shutting of retail businesses other than essentials will impair the ability of retail and associated businesses to survive.
+The Retailers Association of India, an apex industry body, said the complete shutting of retail businesses other than essentials would impair the ability of retail and associated businesses to survive.

-The body described the restrictions as a "retail lockdown," since only stores selling essential goods will be allowed to operate until the end of April.
+The body described the restrictions as a "retail lockdown," as only stores selling essential goods will be allowed to operate until the end of April.

 "While the situation in the state looks grim, and implementation of stricter rules is necessary, it is also important to calibrate a balance between lives and livelihood," RAI said in a press release.

-The Confederation of All India Traders (CAIT), a trader's body, said the restrictions have a grave impact on 2.5 million traders in Maharashtra.
+The Confederation of All India Traders (CAIT) said the restrictions had a grave impact on 2.5 million traders in Maharashtra.

-Pradeep Shetty, joint secretary of the Federation of Hotels and Restaurants Association of India, said the new restrictions would heavily affect India's food and beverage industry.
+Pradeep Shetty, joint secretary of the Federation of Hotels and Restaurants Association of India, told DW that the new restrictions would heavily affect India's food and beverage industry.

 In Mumbai, the sector generates billions in annual revenue and employs 200,000 people, many of them informal traders.

-"In Maharashtra, it is almost another lockdown for us; 90% of our revenue comes from being open at dinner time.
-You cannot imagine what losses this move will have and how it will affect lives and livelihoods," Shetty told DW.
+"In Maharashtra, it is almost another lockdown for us; 90% of our revenue comes from being open at dinnertime.
+You cannot imagine what losses this move will have and how it will affect lives and livelihoods," Shetty said.

 Many have appealed to the government to grant industry status to the informal food and drink sector and offer relief.

-"The hospitality industry is one of the major contributors to the country's GDP and its earnings were hugely impacted due to the pandemic," Dhanraj Poojari, owner of the Shiv Sagar restaurant chain told DW.
+"The hospitality industry is one of the major contributors to the country's GDP, and its earnings were hugely impacted due to the pandemic," Dhanraj Poojari, the owner of the Shiv Sagar restaurant chain, told DW.

-The Centre for Monitoring Indian Economy (CMIE), a leading business information think tank, said unemployment and labor stress from the year-long pandemic is still taking its toll.
+The Centre for Monitoring Indian Economy (CMIE), a leading business information think tank, said unemployment and labor stress from the yearlong pandemic was still taking its toll.

-CMIE estimates the labor market shrank by almost 3 million people in March compared to the previous month.
+CMIE estimates that the labor market shrank by almost 3 million people in March compared with the previous month.

-"Economic revival is not happening and this is having an impact on jobs.
-If there is a complete lockdown, it will be a bad idea for Maharashtra, and we will be again seeing a migrant crisis," Mahesh Vyas, the managing director of CMIE told DW, adding that even a partial lockdown will have an effect.
+"Economic revival is not happening — and this is having an impact on jobs.
+If there is a complete lockdown, it will be a bad idea for Maharashtra, and we will be again seeing a migrant crisis," Mahesh Vyas, the managing director of CMIE, told DW, adding that even a partial lockdown would have an effect.